 We have traveled as a family to many places across the globe and we love to collect our passports stamps (wink).
 However, there’s one place that we have traveled to dozens of times over the last decade.
 It doesn’t require a passport stamp at all and is in close driving distance from our home.
-This place holds our top spot (especially for my husband Phil) for our favorite place to retreat and unplug.
+Of all our family destinations in the US, this place holds our top spot (especially for my husband Phil) for our favorite place to retreat and unplug.
 When I say unplug, it isn’t necessarily to unplug from devices or electronics (although, we don’t get very good reception sometimes).
 But instead, an escape from the pressures of life and unplugging from routine and the daily grind and enjoying a change of scenery together.
 It is our happy place, our home away from home.
 We always return home to our busy lives refreshed and rejuvenated.

 Where is our favorite place to retreat and unplug?
 Are you ready for it?? – Victor, Idaho.